Behavioral Neuroscience in Drosophila Larvae

 Katrin Vogt, Dr. rer. nat.

 Vogt K, Zimmerman D, Schlichting M, Hernandez L, Qin S, Malacon K, Rosbash M, Pehlevan C, Cardona A, Samuel A DT.
-Internal state configures olfactory behavior and early sensory processing in Drosophila larva. bioRxiv, 2020
+Internal state configures olfactory behavior and early sensory processing in Drosophila larva.
+In press, Science Advances, 2021. bioRxiv, 2020

 Vogt K. Towards a functional connectome in Drosophila.
 Journal of Neurogenetics, 2020